mrigankvashist/100-Days-of-Java/README.md

 - ### Build Array from Permutation
 Given a zero-based permutation nums (0-indexed), build an array ans of the same length where ans[i] = nums[nums[i]] for each 0 <= i < nums.length and return it.
 A zero-based permutation nums is an array of distinct integers from 0 to nums.length - 1 (inclusive).

+- ### Length of the longest subarray with zero Sum Given an array containing both positive and negative integers, we have to find the length of the longest subarray with the sum of all elements equal to zero.